michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 - n: conformity to one's own sense of right conduct
 - n: a feeling of shame when you do something immoral
 ### Family
-conscience: conscienceless, consciences, conscientious, conscionable+;conscienceless: consciencelessly;conscientious: conscientiously, conscientiousness, unconscientious;conscionable: conscionably, unconscionable;unconscientious: unconscientiously, unconscientiousness;unconscionable: unconscionably
+- conscience: conscienceless, consciences, conscientious, conscionable+
+- conscienceless: consciencelessly
+- conscientious: conscientiously, conscientiousness, unconscientious
+- conscionable: conscionably, unconscionable
+- unconscientious: unconscientiously, unconscientiousness
+- unconscionable: unconscionably
 ### Examples
 - “My heart is shattered and broken…………. but my conscience is clear.
 And THAT, really is all that matters.”
 - She ended by noting, “My heart is shattered and broken…………. but my conscience is clear.
 And THAT, really is all that matters.”